-Once you have decided how and when your agents should receive calls, call distribution is determined using four different criteria.
-Priorities are applied in this order so, when two agents are tied in some criterion, the next one will apply:
+Once you have decided how and when your agents should receive calls, call distribution will rely on four different criteria (for non-Studio calls) and priorities will be applied in the following order:

 - Availability Criterion.
 Sorts according to the agent status.